REVOLUTION ~ SIDE B

 who wrote them or when or in what order they were written.

-convenient invention rather than reliable history.
-Perhaps there were several writings about Jesus that haven't survived, rather than a single common source and again, perhaps either Luke or Matthew was written first
+Luke hints that there were several writings about Jesus rather than a single common source and again, perhaps either Luke or Matthew was written

 Attempting to piece together chronology from many generations gone by can become a confusing enterprise of possibilities leading to rather suspect conclusions.
 Most scholars assume Mark was written first and then

-for certain, who wrote them.
-And perhaps, our father in heaven prefers it that way.
+perhaps our father in heaven prefers it that way.